CyndiMorris/AnalyticsProjects/PracticalStatistics/README.md

 **Main Dataset (ab_data.csv):**
 * This dataset contains information about user interactions with the old and new webpage designs.
-* Key columns include user ID, timestamp, group (control or treatment), landing page type (old or new), and conversion status (converted or not).
+* Key columns: user ID, timestamp, group (control or treatment), landing page type (old or new), and conversion status (converted or not).
 * It was used extensively for A/B testing, probability analysis, regression modeling, and hypothesis testing.

 **Additional Dataset (countries.csv):**